Waitress Resume Format

 Certifications

-Include relevant certifications such as Food Handler’s Permit, Responsible Beverage Service Certification, CPR training, or customer service workshops.
-These affirm your qualifications.
+Add certifications such as Food Handler’s Permit, Responsible Beverage Service Training, or Any POS-related accreditation.
+These verify your industry knowledge and compliance.

 Projects (Optional)